-Get help: If a friend is severely intoxicated, you can call the Campus Observation Room (COR), a non-medical detox centre on campus, for advice (613-533-6911).
+- Get help: If a friend is severely intoxicated, you can call the Campus Observation Room (COR), a non-medical detox centre on campus, for advice (613-533-6911).
 You can also bring someone in for observation and assessment.
 The COR is generally open Friday and Saturday nights during the fall semester (before the exam period begins).
 If COR isn't open, you can call or visit the Kingston Detox Centre at 613-549-6461 (toll free 1-888-795-6688).

 Alcohol poisoning is a real and serious threat to Queen's students.
 Alcohol poisoning occurs when so much alcohol has been consumed that the body can no longer uphold vital involuntary functions like breathing, gag reflex (for choking), temperature regulation, and consciousness.
 Hypothermia, hypoglycemia (and seizures), and death are a few of the potential results.
-Be Well-Do Well, a division of Student Wellness Services (formerly HCDS), lists some of the critical signs as mental coma, slow (less than 10 breaths per minute) or irregular breathing, hypothermia (with a pale or light bluish skin tone), seizures, and vomiting.
+Health Promotion, a division of Student Wellness Services (formerly HCDS), lists some of the critical signs as mental coma, slow (less than 10 breaths per minute) or irregular breathing, hypothermia (with a pale or light bluish skin tone), seizures, and vomiting.
 If someone appears to have alcohol poisoning - and not all symptoms need to be present - call 911 for help immediately.
-For more information, see the alcohol section of the Be Well - Do Well website.
+For more information, see the Alcohol 101 section of their site.